 They can start by allowing employees to feel involved in the decision making and direction of the company.
 Let them know that their ideas and opinions are being heard and be sure that the organization is capturing that information.

 We all learned new ways to communicate in the late 90’s with email, Intranets, and databases.
 These new forms of communication were an improvement to former ways of communicating (paper memos, meetings that were missed…) However they still have their downfalls of being silos of information, or lost information, or worse, an overload of information that is ignored or inaccurate.
 Social media has provided the next new wave of communicating and collaborating.

 The shift from a rigid industrial model to a collaborative digital organization reduces the loss of both information and talent.
-When people feel involved and valued, they experience a since of pride and ownership and are therefore motivated and inspired to share their untapped talents, innovations, knowledge and skills.
+When people feel involved and valued, they experience a sense of pride and ownership and are therefore motivated and inspired to share their untapped talents, innovations, knowledge, and skills.
 Such an organization will reap the competitive advantage for talent as well as market-share within their industry.